Getting Started: Interviewers

 Once you click on the link/create a “pad”, you’ll be in the collaborative interview session (as seen

-you’re setting up the interview, we recommend you copy the link from the URL bar and email it to the
+then copy the link from the URL bar and email it to the candidate.

 If you find yourself in an interview and the candidate has not joined, you can use the Invite